erogenousbeef-zz/BigReactors/Roadmap.md

 Technical Debt / Fixes
 ----------------------
-- Fluids must be properly registered as fuel somehow, possibly with a fluid<->solid mapping
 - Radiothermal generator needs to get fixed
 - Image Buttons are broken entirely
-- Figure out IRedNetNetworkContainer.
+- (0.2 Merge) Figure out IRedNetNetworkContainer.
 May need to signal the network to update via that or implement it or have one inside. getConnectionType() may need to be implemented too.

 Known Bugs
 ----------